openfinna/server/README.md

-# openkirkes API server
+# openfinna API server
-OpenKirkes Server is a project aimed to offer open APIs to Kirkes for everyone who wants it (that includes libraries in Tuusula, Järvenpää, Kerava and Mäntsälä).
-For that this backend is providing "proxy", which makes it easy to use Kirkes' basic functionality as a REST API
+OpenFinna Server is a project aimed to offer open APIs to Kirkes and Finna for everyone who wants it (that includes libraries in Tuusula, Järvenpää, Kerava, Mäntsälä and 20+ more).
+For that this backend is providing "proxy", which makes it easy to use Finna's basic functionality as a REST API

 ## To-Do list
 - [x] Backend Login